 Acuff appeared in his third serial, Republic Pictures’ Jungle Girl, in 1941.
 This memorably colorful thriller gave Acuff his best chapterplay part as Curly Rogers, the trusty mechanic and co-pilot of pilot hero Jack Stanton (Tom Neal); the two aviators helped jungle-raised beauty Nyoka Meredith (Frances Gifford) to unmask the murderers of her physician father and thwart the villains’ designs on a native tribe’s cache of sacred diamonds.
-Acuff’s role in Jungle Girl allowed him to crack plenty of jokes and engage in amusing grumbling, but also permitted him to be toughly stalwart and quietly heroic; he not handled both the funny and serious sides of his role well, and easily switched from aspect of his personality to the other without ever seeming out of character.
+Acuff’s role in Jungle Girl allowed him to crack plenty of jokes and engage in amusing grumbling, but also permitted him to be toughly stalwart and quietly heroic; he handled both the funny and serious sides of his role well, and easily switched from one aspect of his personality to the other without ever seeming out of character.

 Acuff remained busy in features while appearing in his cliffhangers; although his roles in A and B features began to shrink in size as the 1940s advanced, he did land a recurring role as a hospital orderly in MGM’s Dr. Kildare movie series.
 His next serial was Daredevils of the West, an extraordinarily action-packed chapterplay about the completion of a frontier stage line in the face of outlaw attempts to destroy it.
 Acuff was Red Kelly, the stage line’s foreman, while Kay Aldridge was its owner and Allan Lane was the cavalry officer assigned to help them.
 Daredevils was so crammed with action setpieces that Acuff was almost completely deprived of the humorous bits he had enacted in Green Hornet Strikes Again and Jungle Girl; however, his ebullient personality kept him from being submerged by the serial’s breathless pace.